 The main action is on the island’s mountainous western coast which faces the Norwegian sea.
 This is also where Segla is located, the most iconic mountain on Senja.
 There are many more peaks in the area and I regret that I had only scheduled two days for Senja when I could easily have spent four days exploring the island.

-Of course I had been hoping to make some great photos of Segla, but as I climbed Hesten, the mountain facing Segla, I realized that it was the wrong time of day.
+Of course, I had been hoping to make some great photos of Segla, but as I climbed Hesten, the mountain facing Segla, I realized that it was the wrong time of day.
 For good photos I should have taken advantage of the midnight sun and climbed Hesten late in the evening.
 Had I known this I would have climbed Segla itself, because it's higher than Hesten.
 Perhaps another time.

 The view from Sommardalhaugen, halfway to Husfjellet.
 My first day on Senja was a bit cloudy.
 I had been hoping that the clouds would clear or that I would rise above the clouds, but as I climbed Husfjellet the fog only became denser so at some point I turned around.
-The next day it was clear, but it was already late in the afternoon and I didn't have time to go all the way to the top.
+The next day it was clear, but it was already late in the afternoon and I didn't have time to go all the way to the top of Husfjellet.
 I now realize that I should just have skipped dinner, buy some food at a supermarket in Skaland and hike to the top.

 All photos are available for licensing.
 INQUIRE about pricing.